-Britannia coins are the one ounce British Bullion coins issued by the Royal Mint since 1987.
+Britannia coins are the one-ounce British Bullion coins issued by the Royal Mint since 1987.
 Both proof and bullion versions have been issued every year to date and fractional versions are commonly available.
+The Britannia coin is available in either silver or gold and since 2013 has a purity value of 999.9.
+It is currently the largest, purest British legal tender coin available on the market.

 County: Great Britain